growthpods/sb1-6kejut/memory-bank/progress.md

 - Add email notifications for job applications.
 - Test the guardrails to ensure they're effective.
 - Ensure the job posting workflow correctly collects contact information.
-- Finalize and test the `supabase-js` database calls within the Netlify function `fetch-daily-jobs.js` in a deployed Netlify environment (ensure environment variables like `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY` are correctly set in Netlify).
+- Finalize and test the `supabase-js` database calls within the Netlify function `fetch-daily-jobs.js` (now filtering for 'Texas') in a deployed Netlify environment.
+- Clarify and potentially implement dynamic location filtering for RapidAPI fetches (e.g., specific user city in Texas > Houston fallback > Texas default).
-- Monitor daily Netlify scheduled function and investigate if RapidAPI fetching for Houston continues to yield 0 results (may require filter/API adjustments).
+- Monitor daily Netlify scheduled function (fetching for 'Texas') for successful execution and job fetching.
 - Review other parts of the application for consistency in Supabase interaction (MCP vs. direct `supabase-js`) and update if necessary.

 ## Current Status
 - The application is functional with basic features working.
 - Google Gemini API integration is implemented for job posting assistance.
-- Automated daily fetching of internships from RapidAPI (filtered for 'Houston' with pagination) is set up via a Netlify Scheduled Function using `supabase-js` for database operations.
+- Automated daily fetching of internships from RapidAPI (now defaulting to `location_filter: 'Texas'` with pagination) is set up via a Netlify Scheduled Function using `supabase-js` for database operations.
 - Data retention policy (delete RapidAPI jobs >2 months old) is part of the scheduled function logic, implemented with `supabase-js`.
-- The `scripts/fetchRapidApiInternshipsMCP.js` has been updated for Houston-specific fetching (including pagination) and direct `supabase-js` database interaction, serving as a manual trigger / basis for the Netlify function.
+- The `scripts/fetchRapidApiInternshipsMCP.js` has been updated to default to `location_filter: 'Texas'` (with pagination) and direct `supabase-js` database interaction.
 - UI updated to remove job source information from `JobCard` and `JobDetailsPage` per user request.
 - `.env` file updated with necessary API keys and Supabase credentials.
 - Initial manual data load from RapidAPI (for general US) performed, and old jobs deletion tested.